cosmicCacophony/artibound/BLOOD_MAGIC_SUMMARY.md

 ## Overview
 Successfully implemented "Blood Magic" as black's unique rune identity - hero abilities that allow players to pay tower life instead of runes when casting spells.
 Costs scale by color relationship to black.

+**This completes the third core rune mechanic, establishing runes as the central game system.** Each color now has (or will have) unique ways to interact with runes, creating deep strategic gameplay around rune generation, consumption, and manipulation.

 ## Design Philosophy

 **Core Concept:** Black heroes enable "Blood Magic" - cast spells without enough runes by paying tower life for each missing rune.